Anthony-George449/ASA-Imprint-Kibble/README.md

 BabyKibbleCooldownTime=1800.0
 ```

 Config options - Game.ini
 ==============
-These are the settings that can be added to your Game.ini file to customize the crafting cost, unlock level, and engram point cost.
+These settings can be added to your Game.ini file to customize the crafting cost, unlock level, and engram point cost.

 The example below would set the engram point cost to 10, the unlock level to 75, and would change the crafting cost to 3 raw meat + 2 element.
 Edit these as you see fit: